Danny Green (basketball): Family

 Green's brother, Rashad, played for Manhattan College in 2007–08 and the University of San Francisco from 2009 to 2012.
 His younger brother, Devonte Green, played for Indiana University.
 His second cousins are professional players Gerald Green and Garlon Green.
 A first cousin, Jordan Green, played for Texas A&M University.
-A third cousin, Willie Green, played for the University of Detroit Mercy and then in the NBA, He is now the head coach of New Orleans Pelicans.
+A third cousin, Willie Green, played for the University of Detroit Mercy and then in the NBA, and later became the head coach of New Orleans Pelicans.

-In 2020, Green got engaged to his longtime girlfriend.
+In 2020, Green got engaged to his longtime girlfriend, Blair Bashen.
 The two were married in 2021.

 Podcast

 In 2018, Green and longtime friend and sports broadcaster Harrison Sanford launched a podcast entitled "Inside the Green Room".
 While they intended to start with a soft launch in the summer of 2018, Green was traded to the Toronto Raptors just prior to recording what was to be the pilot episode, so they decided to do a full launch with the first episode.
 The podcast gained sponsorship from Yahoo Sports Canada.
 Episodes have featured players and coaches from the Toronto Raptors, as well as players from other teams and other sports journalists.
 Green has expressed an interest in moving into sports broadcasting after his playing career is over.